docker/labs-ai-tools-vscode/README.md

 1. Install latest VSIX file https://github.com/docker/labs-make-runbook/releases
 2. Open Workspace
+3. Configure OpenAI API key in VSCode settings: `docker.make-runbook.openai`
-3. Execute command `>Generate a runbook for this project`
+4. Execute command `>Generate a runbook for this project`

 This project is a research prototype.
 It is ready to try and will give results for any project you try it on.

 We are still actively working on the prompt engineering.

+## Development

+### Ollama support
+We use the OpenAI Typescript client, meaning all OpenAI compatible models can be used.

+Configure the model and endpoint using settings `docker.make-runbook.openai-base` and `docker.make-runbook.openai-model`

+### Changing prompts
+See readme in ./src/prompts

+### Local developement